What to Eat on an Ulcerative Colitis Diet and What to Avoid Eating.

 How does your life work when your stomach is tied up in knots?
 If you have Ulcerative Colitis Disease, you may feel your life has been interrupted.
 How do you get back into the game?
 What can you eat on an Ulcerative Colitis Diet?

 The cause of Ulcerative Colitis Disease is unknown.
 If someone in your family has Ulcerative Colitis, you may be more at risk.
 Researchers are studying the role of genes and the body’s immune systems.
 There are also studies on environmental factors such as smoking.
 Depression, sleep disturbance and stress are factors that may also increase the risk of Ulcerative Colitis Disease.
-Ulcerative Colitis is a type of Inflammatory Bowel Disease (IBD).
+Ulcerative Colitis is a type of Inflammatory Bowel Disease (IBD) but follows a different nutrition plan from the similar crohn’s dietary restrictions.

-Avoiding certain foods on an Ulcerative Colitis diet may help reduce the severity of your symptoms.
-However, trigger foods also vary for individuals.
-One key to managing Ulcerative Colitis is to learn your individual trigger foods.
+So, what can’t you eat on an Ulcerative Colitis diet?
+Certain Ulcerative Colitis foods to avoid may help reduce the severity of your symptoms.
+However, the Ulcerative Colitis foods to avoid vary for individuals.
+One key to managing flares is to learn your individual trigger foods.
 A registered dietitian nutritionist (RDN) can help you design an eating plan based on your unique needs.

-Although there is not a set diet for Ulcerative Colitis Disease, taking these 3 steps can help you manage your symptoms:
+Although the Ulcerative Colitis Diet is not set in stone taking these 3 steps can help you manage your symptoms:

 Avoid food high in saturated fat.
 Marbled meats, whole milk, sausage, and butter contain high amounts of saturated fat.
 Research has found that high intakes of saturated fat may lead to inflammation in the body.
 Avoiding these foods may help reduce symptoms.
 Not symptomatic, reducing your saturated fat is heart-healthy!